nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 3. FAQ

+**Q**: How do I create my own storage file to import into the app?<br>
+**A**: Refer to [Storage file format](#storage-file-format) for instructions

+**Q**: How do I import my own storage file into the app?<br>
+**A**: Back up your current storage file as appropriate and overwrite it with the storage file you wish to use.

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with
-       the file that contains the data of your previous Address Book folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TaskCrusher installation.

 ## 4. Command Summary